 For women with conditions or a family history that may put them at-risk for having a baby born with a heart condition, we also provide genetic testing and counseling related to pregnancy.

-The conditions we treat in the clinic include:
+Some of the conditions we treat in the clinic include:

-For information on clinic hours and to make an appointment, please call 727-767-3333.
+For more information or to make an appointment, please call 727-767-3333.
 We serve families throughout the greater Tampa Bay area and beyond.